Noderyos/BE6502-C/README.md

 `src/interrupt.s` : code for NMI and IRQ interrupts

 `src/vectors.s` : reset vectors (byte FFFA to FFFF (part that contains addresses to first instruction when reset, IRQ and NMI))

-`wait.s` : Wait for interupt and emergency kill